CyberGen49/discord-chatgpt/README.md

 * `output_msg_id`: The ID of the response message
 * `input`: The user's input
 * `output`: The language model's response
+* `messages`: The complete messages object for this interaction, as JSON
 * `count_tokens`: The total number of text tokens that this interaction used

 This data is used for conversation history and regenerating responses.
 See the `delete_message_days` config option to set up automatic message deletion, and the `/fullpurge` slash command to safely wipe all saved messages.